sekoph/bid-auction-microservice/README.md

+# Auction Service

-## About
+## 📌 Introduction
-Is a part of microservices-based online auction platform built using FastAPI for backend services.
+This is a part of microservices-based online auction platform built using FastAPI for backend services.
 The system is designed to handle products, bidding, user management, separately for better scalability, maintainability, and fault isolation.

-# This particular service - "auction-service"
+## 🚀 Features
 - Manages auctions, including bid placements, tracking, and winner determination.
 - Stores bid history and ensures bid validation (e.g., bid must be higher than the last bid).
 - Uses Kafka and web_sockects for event-driven communication for realtime bidding analysis.

+## 🛠️ Prerequisites
+make sure you have installed
+- **python3.8+**
+- **Virtual Environment**

 ## Other services include - Git branches
 - bid-product-microservice
 - bid-user-microservice
 - service-registry

-# Usage
+## 🔧 Setup & Configuration

+### 1️⃣ Clone the Repository
 - Create a parent directory for the microservice as online-auction

 ```sh